abuiles/ember-101/working-with-javascript-plugins.md

-Before the addons system existed, the easiest way to distribute JavaScript libraries to be consumed in ember-cli was to have a build with a named-AMD version, importing the library using **app.import**, and whitelisting the library's exports.
+Before the addons system existed, the easiest way to distribute JavaScript libraries to be consumed in ember-cli was to have a build with a named AMD version, importing the library using **app.import**, and whitelisting the library's exports.

 Let's study